rossi1/Youdecide-Backend/README.md

 ## Something Missing?

 If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-app/issues) or [contribute some!](https://github.com/facebookincubator/create-react-app/edit/master/packages/react-scripts/template/README.md)

+pip install mysqlclient

+pip install pymysql
+Then, edit the __init__.py file in your project origin dir(the same as settings.py)

+add:

+import pymysql

+pymysql.install_as_MySQLdb()